 We want to make sure that every school receives a fair, educational and worthwhile Middle School Play Festival experience.
 To ensure this, please review the rules and preparation guidelines below.

 Schools may select any type of play or musical; it may be a one-act play, a cutting from a full-length play (provided you have permission to make cuts), or an original piece.
-We encourage you to present a piece with a complete story, rather than one act of a play.
+We encourage you to present a piece with a complete story, rather than one act of a full-length play or a series of scenes.
 NCTC does not have rules regarding adult content, but we encourage you to select age-appropriate works so that your fellow educators would not need to get parental consent for their students to watch your play.
 If you have not made your play choice before registering, you may register a TBD title.
 To update your choice or make a title change, simply include your new play title on your program page, which you will submit to your host prior to the March 5 deadline.

 It is the participant’s responsibility to make arrangements with the author and/or publisher for the right to use the play they are performing and to pay any required royalties.
 Written proof of such permission must be provided if requested by NCTC.
 This rule also applies to music used within the production, cuttings made to the script, and use of source material for a new play based on an existing story.
 Neither NCTC nor the host site shall be held responsible for any unpaid royalties.

 Participants may not rehearse a production on the host site stage, prior to the Festival.
 This statement does not apply to a host school performing at their own site, on their own stage.

 Parent Permission Forms: Parent permission is required by NCTC, for each student participating in the Play Festival.
 This includes student actors, crew members, student directors, any student involved with your production.
 Teachers are asked to facilitate this process, to track the completion of forms, and to ensure all students/parents are in compliance with this rule.